nathancarter/weblurch/doc/plan.md

 that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Miscellaneous code improvement

- * Search for all instances of triple-quoted strings (either with single or double quotes) and see if they should actually be single-quoted, multi-line strings.
-I had been operating under the mistaken impression that multi-line strings required the triple quotes, but that is incorrect; most often, I want multi- line strings that do not insert newlines.
-The correct tool for that is multi-line, single-quote strings.
-Change as needed.

 ## More Word Processing Foundation

 ### Editing actions